Restoring a project from backup

-Workflows and Workflow Schemes:
+Workflows and workflow schemes:

 - The project import process does not import workflows or workflow schemes.
-If you wish to retain a customised workflow from your backup, you will need to create a new workflow in your target JIRA instance and manually edit the new workflow (e.g. create steps and transitions) to reflect your old workflow (note, the default JIRA workflow is not editable).
+If you wish to retain a customized workflow from your backup, you will need to create a new workflow in your target JIRA instance and manually edit the new workflow (e.g. create steps and transitions) to reflect your old workflow (note, the default JIRA workflow is not editable).
 You will then have to add this workflow to a workflow scheme to activate it.

 - If an issue type has been used in your backup project (i.e. there are issues of this issue type), you must set up the same issue type in your target JIRA project.
-You may want to consider setting up Issue Types for the project instead of globally.
+You may want to consider setting up issue types for the project instead of globally.

 - Workflow schemes — If you have associated an issue type with a particular workflow scheme in your backup project, you must ensure that the same association exists in your target JIRA.
 See the above section on 'Workflow and Workflow Schemes' for further information on how to set up a workflow in your target JIRA instance.

 - Custom field configuration schemes — custom field configuration schemes can be used to apply a custom field configuration to specific issue types.
 If you have configured a custom field differently for different issue types in your backup project, you may wish to set up a custom field configuration scheme to apply the same custom field configuration to the same issue types in your target JIRA instance.
 This will help ensure that you do not have a custom field for an issue type that is configured incorrectly (e.g. missing an option, if it has multiple selectable options), as described in the 'Setting up custom fields' section above.